 At first you need to make an appointment for an initial talk by phoning the secretary of the psychotherapy counselling or by coming in person.
 The subsequent appointments can be made directly with the therapist.

 No – you can talk to a therapist about any problems or questions of a personal nature.

-Anything that concerns being away from home for the first time and getting used to adapting a new environment or problems relating to completing your studies; anxiety; depression, suicidal thoughts; problems studying and concentrating; problems facing exams; speaking in front of an audience; problems communicating with others; conflicts in personal relationships, problems with your partner, sexual difficulties, parental problems, psychosomatic symptoms.
+Anything that concerns being away from home for the first time and getting used to adapting a new environment or problems relating to completing your studies; anxiety; depression, suicidal thoughts; problems studying and concentrating; problems facing exams; speaking in front of an audience; problems communicating with others; conflicts in personal relationships, problems with your partner, sexual difficulties, Experiences of sexual violence or discrimination, parental problems, psychosomatic symptoms.

 You have the possibility to make an appointment for a one-on-one talk where you can discuss your personal situation.
 The first four talks are free of charge.
 One talk lasts 45 minutes, normaly we schedule one talk per week.
 Of course you can choose to come to only one talk if you would like.
-At the end of every meeting we will have the possibility to decide if we should meet agein.
-Satrting with the fifth meetinga charge of 8 € per talk will be demanded.
-As we can only offer a limeted amount of talks with each student, should there be a need for a longer psychotherapy we will recommend you a resident psychotherapist.
-Depending on type of health insurance you have the appointment with the resident psychotherapist may or may not be covered.
+At the end of every meeting we will have the possibility to decide if we should meet again.
+Starting with the fifth meetinga charge of 8 € per talk will be demanded.
+If you need a longer psychotherapy we will recommend you a resident psychotherapist as we can only offer a limited amount of talks for students.
+Depending on the type of health insurance you have the appointment with the resident psychotherapist may or may not be covered.
 You can use our counceling service during the full length of your studies.
 The meetings can be spaced out over longer periods of time (month or even years).

 Additionally we also offer short courses (usually held on weekends) giving helpful advice to students who for example face problems handling exams, scheduling their work day, giving presentations and methods of relexation.